akesterson/versioners/README.md

     BUILDDIR="/c/Users/akesterson/source/upstream/hg/project"
     SOURCE="http://bitbucket.org/akesterson/project"
     REBUILDING=1
+    CHANGELOG=""

 This can be piped into a bash script for later sourcing.
 You can source this into a variety of other languages as well (python or ruby), but the ${:-} syntax is bash specific, and might confuse other languages.

+The changelog will contain a brief log of all commits between the previous build tag and this build.

 Cutting a Tag
 =============